deity-io/falcon-platform-docs/docs/platform/client/theming/components.md

 </Box>
 ```

-To make your custom component 'themable' you will need to use the `themed` function.
+To make your custom component 'themeable' you will need to use the `themed` function.

 **`client/src/components/myComponent.js`**
 ```js